NixOS/rfcs/rfcs/0000-nixos-containers.md

 * Need to migrate from existing containers.
   * As demonstrated in [*Migration plan*](#migration-plan), a sane path exists.
   * With a long deprecation time, a rush to migrate can be avoided.
+  * This also means that [the container backend](https://github.com/PsyanticY/nixops-container) for `nixops` needs to be deprecated.

 # Alternatives
 [alternatives]: #alternatives